 - General studies requirements and teacher education courses listed under the BA/MT links at the Curry School of Education web site.

-During the first four years all students are enrolled in the College of Arts and Sciences (except those who transfer for the B.S.Ed. degree), and should work toward completing both College area requirements as well as prerequisites for the 5-year Teacher Education Program.
+During the first four years all students are enrolled in the College of Arts and Sciences and should work toward completing both College area requirements as well as prerequisites for the 5-year Teacher Education Program.

 Additional information about the Teacher Education Program can be obtained from